MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-send-welcome-message.md

 const IntroCard = require('./Resources/IntroCard.json');
 ```

-Next we can simply use the below code in our _switch (text)_ _case "help"_ section of our bot to respond to the users prompt with the adaptive card.
+Next we can simply use the below code in our _switch (text)_ _case "help"_ section of our bot to respond to the user's prompt with the adaptive card.

 ```javascript
 switch (text)